ocaml-multicore/ocaml5-tutorial/README.md

 Domains are heavy-weight entities.
 Each domain directly maps to an operating system thread.
 Hence, they are relatively expensive to create and tear down.
 Moreover, each domain brings its own runtime state local to the domain.
 In particular, each domain has its own minor heap area and major heap pools.
+Due to the overhead of domains, **the recommendation is that you spawn exactly one domain per available core.**

 OCaml 5 GC is designed to be a low-latency garbage collector with short stop-the-world pauses.
 Whenever a domain exhausts its minor heap arena, it calls